Anxiety & Trauma

 To treat anxiety, we have to understand how our anxiety works.
-So, we use this Cognitive Behavioral Therapy (CBT) approach, in addition to such evidenced-based interventions as Eye Movement Desensitization Reprocessing and the Emotional Freedom Technique (EFT/”Tapping”) to help people better understand their anxiety and how to manage it.
+So, I use this Cognitive Behavioral Therapy (CBT) approach, in addition to such evidenced-based interventions as the Emotional Freedom Technique (EFT/”Tapping”) to help people better understand their anxiety and how to manage it.
 Such approach has been proven by research to be a effective treatments for anxiety.

 Here’s where our strength of using a holistic approach to treating anxiety comes in again.
 Anxiety feeds anxiety, in the same way that fear breeds fear or stressing about being stressed creates more stress.
 Using mindfulness to teach people to non-judgmentally observe their anxious thoughts and feelings has yielded successful results for those looking to better manage their anxiety.
 When we fight anxiety, it gets bigger.
 So, when we stop fighting, we can learn another, healthier way to deal with it.